PolinaKutsenko/PolinaKutsenko/README.md

 ## Frontend developer

-У меня высшее техническое образование по специальности "Электроэнергетические системы и сети", но душа моя лежит к IT, поэтому я здесь!
+I have a master's degree in "Electric power systems and networks", but my soul lies to IT, that's why I'm here!

-✨**Мои hard skills:**
+✨**My skills:**
 - JavaScript
   - DOM API
-  - React (с хуками)
+  - React (with hooks)
-  - Redux (Redux Toolkit)
+  - Redux (Redux Toolkit) - studying
 - i18next
 - HTML5
 - HTTP 1.0/1.1
-- автоматическое тестирование (фреймворк Jest - средний уровень)
+- automatic testing (Jest)
 - CSS3
   - Flex-box
   - Grid
   - bootstrap
-- также есть опыт:
-  - английский язык (уровень А2)
+- also have experience:
+  - English (level B1)
-  - настройки webpack, babel, Eslint
+  - Webpack, Eslint settings
-  - работы с WebSocket, Formik, yup, JWT, Jest
-  - взаимодействия по REST API

-Подтверждение указанным навыкам смотри в проектах ->
+  - work with lodash, axios, yup, commander, onchange

+  For confirmation of these skills, see the projects ->